msstrottmann/freertos_IEC/README.md

 ## 📈 Planned Features

-- 🔒 **Critical Task Auto-Registration:**
+-    **Critical Task Auto-Registration:**
   - Wrap `xTaskCreate` in a macro to enforce critical registration by default.

-- ⛑️ **Configurable Recovery Policy:**
+-    **Configurable Recovery Policy:**
-  - Add support for fallback modes instead of only restarting.
+  - Add support for fallback modes via E-FUSE instead of only restarting.

 - 📊 **Runtime Task Diagnostics:**
-  - Report CPU load and uptime per task to external systems (e.g., via UART or MQTT).
+  - Report CPU load and uptime per task to console.

 - ✅ **Memory Safety Enhancements:**
   - Integration with ESP32 hardware watchdog.
-  - Detection of memory corruption and illegal operations.
+  - Detection of memory corruption.

-- 📦 **CI & Static Analysis:**
-  - Add automated checks for MISRA-C compliance and coverage reports.
+  - automated checks for MISRA-C compliance

-- 🧪 **Unit Tests for Safety Logic:**
-  - Add self-tests for safety hooks and monitoring logic.

 ---